Skip to main content

 WITH THE POWER OF THE PEN, THE KEYBOARD, AND YOUR VOICE

 Tell the companies you buy from that you care about global warming.
-And that you will send your dollars elsewhere if they don't address the issue.
+And that you will send your dollars elsewhere if they don't start getting serious about the issue.

 Be an instigator.
 Promote energy-efficient measures at your school or workplace.